abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Apache_Arrow_Arrow_Flight/environment-and-minio.md

 This foundation ensures all analytics libraries are natively optimized for Arm64 (Axion).

 ## Architecture (What You Are Building)

+This architecture represents a single-node analytics environment that mirrors how modern cloud analytics stacks operate: compute and memory-local processing with object storage–backed datasets.

 ```text
 SUSE Linux Enterprise Server (Arm64)